 Your heart is always whole, just as the moon is always full.
 Your life is always complete.
 You just don’t see it that way.

 Just let everything and anything be so, as it is, without using any kind of standard by which we make ourselves satisfied, dissatisfied, happy or unhappy.
 Then you’ll see the plain and clear fact.

-Buy two personally signed copies (one to keep, one to share) of Paradise in Plain Sight right here for the best price under the sun.
+Buy a personally signed copy of Paradise in Plain Sight right here for the best price under the sun.